Vietnam.vn - Nền tảng quảng bá Việt Nam

 The national program on preventing and combating human trafficking in all stages has mobilized the participation of the entire political system, ministries, departments, branches and all people; in which, prevention is the main and fundamental factor in implementing all aspects of work.

-Notably, the Law on Prevention and Combat of Human Trafficking 2024, effective from July 1, 2025, has added important principles to meet practical requirements, in accordance with international treaties to which Vietnam is a member, especially the principle of "taking victims as the center", expanding the protected subjects as well as the support regime for victims, Mr. Duong emphasized.
+Notably, the Law on Prevention and Combat of Human Trafficking 2024, effective from July 1, 2025, has added important principles to meet practical requirements, in accordance with international treaties to which Vietnam is a member, especially the principle of "taking victims as the center", expanding the subjects of protection as well as the support regime for victims, Mr. Duong emphasized.

 Thuy Dung